ThoughtWorksInc/objective8/docs/UBUNTU.md

     - `ansible_ssh_host` with the IP address of your ubuntu server machine
     - `site_address` with the URL of the server
     - `external_jwk_set_url` with the URL of the server followed by /as2/jwk-set
-- Use the *objective8_config_template* found in the */ops* directory and replace the empty strings with your credentials and save it for use in the next step.
-Take note of the file path.
+- Use the *objective8_config_template* found in the */ops* directory and either replace the empty strings with your credentials or delete the variable.
+Save it for use in the next step and take note of the file path.
 You can find more information about the configuration variables [here](./CONFIG.md).
+- Remove from */ops/roles/objective8_application_config/templates/objective8_config.j2* the variables that you deleted in the previous step.
 - Create a */ops/roles/nginx/files/secure/* directory, and copy your SSL certificate and key files there, with the names *objective8.key* and *objective8.crt*.

 Run Ansible playbook: